reacton-js/creaton/README.md

 <br>

-The **$update()** method is used to update the component's DOM.
+The **$update()** method is used to update the DOM based on the new state values of the component.
 It can take one argument as an object.
+For closed components, calling this method from outside the static methods does not affect the DOM change and the state of the component.

 The property values of this object become new state values, for example:

 ```
 mycomp.$update({ message: 'Web Components', color: 'green' })